esp-rs/book/src/getting-started/tooling/esp-generate.md

 cargo run --release
 ```

-This builds your application, flashes it to the target device and will open a serial monitor.
+This builds your application, flashes it to the target device and opens a serial monitor.
+The command uses the runner configuration in `.cargo/config.toml` that was automatically set up by `esp-generate`.

 <!-- TODO: Shall we explain the fron and backend options here? -->